PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Create an Event page

-Make a [Luma event](/events).
+Add the event to [this website](/events), which can be then shared separately via Luma to invite people.
 Or use another RSVP tool like Facebook.
 You can also decide to link to a Whatsapp group or something similar instead.
 The important bit is that you can keep people updated about what's going to happen.